-We understand there are many reasons why you might have decided to make or review your Will.
-This is why we listen carefully to your wishes and objectives to ensure your Wills meets these.
+There are many reasons why you might have decided to make your Will, or to review a Will you already have in place.
+We will listen carefully to your objectives, and make sure your Will achieves them

-You might have experienced a major life change or event, such as a marriage, a property purchase, a separation, or other changes in your family circumstances meaning you need to review your Will arrangements.
-There may also be financial factors affecting this decision, such as a desire to save inheritance tax, or simply because you know that writing a Will is a responsible and sensible thing to do.
+You may have experienced a major life change or event, such as a marriage, a property purchase, a separation, or other change to your family circumstances.
+There could also be financial factors affecting your decision to write or review your Will, such as a desire to save inheritance tax.
+You may want to go ahead simply because you know that writing a Will is a responsible and sensible thing to do.

 For more information on writing a Will, or appointing a Lasting Power of Attorney, please contact us.

-When is a good time to make a new Will?
+When is a good time for me to make a new Will?

 Practitioners are experts in their field, providing high-quality advice.